Focused Practice Designation

 What is the approval process for the Member Boards to offer focused practice designation?

-Is focused practice designation displayed in the ABMS Board Certification Credentials Profile?
+Is focused practice designation shown in the ABMS Board Certification credentials profile?

-Looking for Primary Source Verification?
+Looking for Primary Source Verification of Licensure?
 Learn about ABMS Solutions and CertiFACTS.